jvegar/parkealo/docs/UX_DESIGN_GUIDELINES.md

 - **Migration guides**: Instructions for updating between versions
 - **Deprecation warnings**: Advance notice of breaking changes

-This comprehensive UX design guideline ensures a consistent, accessible, and user-friendly experience across all ParkShare platform interfaces while maintaining flexibility for future enhancements and adaptations."}
+This comprehensive UX design guideline ensures a consistent, accessible, and user-friendly experience across all Parkealo platform interfaces while maintaining flexibility for future enhancements and adaptations."}